smarzola/sharknado/README.md

 [![Build Status](https://travis-ci.org/simock85/sharknado.svg)](https://travis-ci.org/simock85/sharknado)

-sharknado is a super simple and super fast messaging server for the *Internet of Things* built with tornado and mongodb, inspired by dweet.io.
+sharknado is a super simple and super fast messaging server for the *Internet of Things* built with tornado and mongodb, inspired by dweet.io, compatible with python 2.7, 3.2+ and pypy

-It adheres to the HAPI standard to provide web-based APIs that are machine ready but human/developer friendly.
+It implements HAPI standards to provide web-based APIs that are machine ready but human/developer friendly.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)